NickTachmazidis/NickTachmazidis/README.md

 ### Hi there 👋

 I'm Nick Tachmazidis, a Data Scientist and PhD candidate.
-I have over 4+ years of expertise in data processing and data visualization.
+I have 4+ years of expertise in data processing and data visualization.

 I'm always looking for fun projects to work on.